mapbox/tippecanoe/README.md

 At every zoom level, line and polygon features are subjected to Douglas-Peucker simplification to the resolution of the tile.

-For point features, it drops 1/2.5 of the dots for each zoom level above the base.
+For point features, it drops 1/2.5 of the dots for each zoom level above the point base zoom (which is normally the same as the `-z` max zoom, but can be a different zoom specified with `-B` if you have precise but sparse data).
 I don't know why 2.5 is the appropriate number, but the densities of many different data sets fall off at about this same rate.
 You can use -r to specify a different rate.